apache/spark/docs/streaming-programming-guide.md

 If the `checkpointDirectory` exists, then the context will be recreated from the checkpoint data.
-If the directory does not exist (i.e., running for the first time), then the function `functionToCreateContext` will be called to create a new context and set up the DStreams.
+If the directory does not exist (i.e., running for the first time), then the function `createContext` will be called to create a new context and set up the DStreams.
 See the Scala example [RecoverableNetworkWordCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples/streaming/RecoverableNetworkWordCount.scala).
 This example appends the word counts of network data into a file.